wallarm/gotestwaf/README.md

     ```

     If required, you can replace `${PWD}/reports` with the path to another folder used to place the evaluation report.

+    If the evaluated security tool is available externally, you can skip the option `--network="host"`.
+This option enables interaction of Docker containers running on 127.0.0.1.
 3. Find the report file `waf-evaluation-report-<date>.pdf` in the `reports` folder that you mapped to `/go/src/gotestwaf/reports`
 inside the container.